QIICR/DICOM4QI/instructions/tractography-results-dicom-tr.md

  * **Description of the relevant features of the platform**:
     * are multiple tracksets supported in a single file?
+    * do you support any optional measurement data associated with a track?
-    * do you support any ancillary
+    * do you support any optional summary statistics associated with a track set?
+    * do you write any other optional information to the TR file? (e.g. acquisition, model, attribute, algorithm identification etc.)

 3. **Read task** (for each dataset!)